Qabel/qabel.github.io/_docs/Components-Modules.md

 # The module components
 ## Abstract

-Modules provide services through which the user can access the qabel infrastructure.
-Implementations of those are for example: the filesystem sync, calendar, chat.
+Modules will provide services through which the user can access the Qabel infrastructure.
+Implementations of those could be for example: calendar, address book, chat.

+Since the platform interface is not targeted to be implemented in the Beta, there will be no modules until then as well.